Coping With Cravings When You're Quitting Tobacco

 - Drink a glass of water.

-- Try to stay away from others who smoke.
+- Try to stay away from others who use tobacco.

 This is important when you first quit.
-Seeing others smoke often makes cravings worse or triggers you to want a cigarette.
+Seeing others use tobacco can often make cravings worse or trigger you to want tobacco.

 - Get active.